Early Life and Education of Deion Sanders: A Complete Timeline

 August 17, 2017: Offensive Coordinator at Trinity Christian-Cedar Hill

-On August 17, 2017, Deion Sanders became the offensive coordinator at Trinity Christian-Cedar Hill high school, where his sons played.
+On August 17, 2017, Deion Sanders switched coaching positions to become the offensive coordinator at Trinity Christian-Cedar Hill high school in Cedar Hill, Texas, where his sons played.

-2017: Offensive Coordinator at Trinity Christian High School
+2017: Offensive Coordinator for Trinity Christian High School

-In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School.
+In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School, coaching his sons Shilo, Shedeur, and Deion Jr.

-In 2018, Deion Sanders appeared in disguise on Undercover Boss, where he met with youth coaches and less fortunate individuals; the episode aired on CBS.
+In 2018, Deion Sanders appeared in disguise on CBS' Undercover Boss, meeting with youth coaches and the less fortunate.

 In 2020, Deion Sanders graduated from Talladega College with a bachelor's degree in business administration with an emphasis on organizational management.